How Do You Prevent Mold in the Bathroom?

 Clean Your Bathroom Regularly

 One of the most successful ways to prevent mildew and mold from growing is to clean surfaces regularly.
 You can find a wide variety of commercial bathroom mold cleaners that can kill mold spores before they have time to take over.
-If you prefer to avoid harsh chemicals, you can use natural cleaning products or simply spray the surface of your shower or tub with hydrogen peroxide or white vinegar, then wipe it with a sponge.
+If you prefer to avoid harsh chemicals found in some mold killer sprays, you can use natural cleaning products or simply spray the surface of your shower or tub with hydrogen peroxide or white vinegar, then wipe it with a sponge.

 To learn how to prevent mold throughout your home, see Detect and Prevent Water Damage and Mold.